Spencer-Warren/Capstone-Project/README.md

 Through this program, less technical audiences can gain a basic understanding of coding.
 The software will also enable a better channel of communication with developers.

+This application was built using Java and Utilizes the JavaFX Libraries for its UI

 Builds can be found in the [releases tab](https://github.com/Spencer-Warren/Capstone-Project/releases)

 You can also view the [source code](https://github.com/Spencer-Warren/Capstone-Project/tree/master/JavaGame/lib/src/main/java/application)